plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/Challenges.md

 ### Boons

 When a **Boon Discovery** appears in a Challenge, the Adventurers facing the Challenge gain a minor benefit.
 Anybody in the group can suggest a minor benefit; however, the Guide has final say in what minor benefit the group receives.
+This card cannot be added to a Player's Branches during a Discovery.

 Some example minor benefits include:
 - Lose a Doubt or Injury;
 - The Challenge takes less time to overcome;
 - The cover opponents are hiding behind is destroyed; or